Shadowmaple/notes/cloudCompute/load_balance_en.md

 ### DNS load balancing

 DNS load balancing is the earliest application of load balancing technology.

-Configure multiple IP addresses for a domain name in the DNS server.
+Because of its simplicity, it is still widely used in the world.

+The core point is that a domain name corresponds to multiple IP addresses

 When querying this domain name, it will be assigned to one of the IP addresses, so that different clients can not access it the same IP address of the server, to achieve the purpose of load balancing.

 ![](../images/load_balance/load_balance_DNS.png)